SoftwareAG/c8y-docs/content/reference/applications-reference-bundle/application-binaries.md

 ### POST - upload application binary

-For the applications of type "microservice" and "web application" to be available for Cumulocity platform users, a binary zip file must be uploaded.
+For the applications of type "microservice" and "web application" to be available for Cumulocity IoT platform users, a binary zip file must be uploaded.

      POST /application/applications/{APPLICATION_ID}/binaries
      Host: ...